Kennet and Avon Canal: Closing the gap

+Proposals

-In 1788 a "Western Canal" was proposed to improve trade and communication links to towns such as Hungerford, Marlborough, Calne, Chippenham and Melksham.
+In 1788, a "Western Canal" was proposed to improve trade and communication links to towns such as Hungerford, Marlborough, Calne, Chippenham and Melksham.
 The following year the engineers Barns, Simcock and Weston submitted a proposed route for this canal, although there were doubts about the adequacy of the water supply.
 The name was changed from Western Canal to Kennet and Avon Canal to avoid confusion with the Grand Western Canal, which was being proposed at the same time.
+This came in the midst of the Canal Mania period, with shares oversubscribed and reports of riotous crowds gathering outside meetings.

-In 1793 a further survey was conducted by John Rennie, and the route of the canal was altered to take a more southerly course through Great Bedwyn, Devizes, Trowbridge and Newbury.
+In 1793, a further survey was conducted by John Rennie, and the route of the canal was altered to take a more southerly course through Great Bedwyn, Devizes, Trowbridge and Newbury.
 The proposed route was accepted by the Kennet and Avon Canal Company, chaired by Charles Dundas, and the company started to take subscriptions from prospective shareholders.
-In July 1793 Rennie suggested further alterations to the route, including the construction of a tunnel in the Savernake Forest.
-On 17 April 1794 the Kennet and Avon Canal Act received the Royal Assent and construction began.
-The Newbury to Hungerford section was completed in 1798, and was extended to Great Bedwyn in 1799.
-The section from Bath to Foxhangers was finished in 1804, and Devizes Locks were completed in 1810.
+In July 1793, Rennie suggested further alterations to the route, including the construction of a tunnel in the Savernake Forest.

+Organisation

+On 17 April 1794, the Kennet and Avon Canal Act 1794 (34 Geo.
+3. c.
+90) received royal assent and construction began.

+Responsibility for construction was divided across three committees: the Western District, the central Wiltshire District (which was later absorbed into the Western in 1802), and the Eastern District.
+These awarded contracts and had delegated financial powers.
+Problems with contractors occurred on multiple occasions, sometimes being overenthusiastic about tendering for multiple sections of work, failing to survey ground conditions thoroughly and encountering difficulties such as rock or natural springs.

+Construction began at Bradford-on-Avon in the west, and Newbury in the east, in October 1794.

+Western section: Bath to Foxhangers

+The first sod for the Kennet and Avon Canal was turned in Bradford-on-Avon, and soon there were wharves above and below Bradford Lock.
+The canal was complete from Bath to Foxhangers (a farm at the western foot of Caen Hill, below Devizes) 6.5 years after construction started, in May 1801.